 Breeds and origins

-M&M ponies form a group of several breeds of ponies native to the British Isles.
+M&M ponies form a group of several breeds native to the British Isles.
 Many of these breeds are derived from semi-feral ponies kept on moorland or heathland, and some of them still live in this way, as well as many now being kept as fully domesticated animals for riding and driving purposes.